To-Do List Method From BD4D

 I can especially relate to the planning session he has each Sunday where he decides what he’s going to tackle each week.
 This gives you a plan for the week, so visible and hopefully do-able goals and a sense of accomplishment you can enjoy while sipping your Friday afternoon beer.

-Weblogs that reference To-Do List Method From BD4D:
+2 Comments on To-Do List Method From BD4D

 I do the same thing, but I also break my goals down into quarterly, monthly, weekly, and daily goals.
 That sounds like a lot of work, but I’m only dealing with one “altitude” at a time.